tidesdb/tidesdb/doc/05-internals/block-manager.md

   which are closed once flushed.
 - **When a build finishes.** An sstable is closed only when it is evicted or the database shuts down, so a live one holds its handle for as long as it is installed.
-Waiting for close would leave every installed sstable occupying a full chunk.
+Waiting for close would leave every installed sstable occupying its whole reserved extent.

 A finished sstable is therefore trimmed by its builder, before the durability barrier so the one fsync covers the truncation as well.
 Skipping it is not a correctness bug and nothing fails — the data is intact, reads are unaffected, and closing the database reclaims it all — which is exactly what makes it easy to miss.
-What it does is make the store mostly padding: at a 64 MiB chunk, a database of a few hundred sstables reports several gigabytes of live data while occupying tens of gigabytes on disk, and the gap looks convincingly like a compaction that is failing to reclaim.
+What it does is make the store mostly padding, and the gap looks convincingly like a compaction that is failing to reclaim.
+A flush sizes each output's reservation to the data it is about to write and a quarter again, so the padding on an ordinary sstable is a fraction of it rather than a whole chunk; the chunk is the ceiling that estimate is capped at, and what a run reserves when it outgrows its estimate and the block manager extends it.

 A platform where no variant is available is not broken, only slower: the first failure disables further attempts for that file and writes take the extending path.
 Because that cost is large and